-In Broome County in 2018:
+In Broome County in 2021:

-- On a single night, an estimated 132 households/147 persons were in emergency shelter and 25 persons were unsheltered. - Throughout the entire year, over 1,500 total individuals accessed local emergency shelter or were placed in motels by Broome's Department of Social Services when shelters exceeded capacity.
+- On a single night, an estimated 328 households/477 persons were in emergency shelter and 46 persons were unsheltered. - Throughout the entire year, over 4,500 total individuals accessed local emergency shelter or were placed in motels by Broome's Department of Social Services when shelters exceeded capacity.

-Between 2018 and 2019:
+Between 2021 and 2022:

-- The number of sheltered persons with serious mental illness increased from 37 to 71.
-The number of sheltered persons with substance use disorder increased from 36 to 103.
-The number of sheltered persons with HIV/AIDS decreased from 2 to 0.
-The number of sheltered persons reporting domestic violence increased from 5 to 63. - An estimated average of 309 people in NY-511 will access emergency or transitional shelters on any given night, according to the 2019 Point-in-Time (PIT) summary. - 60% of single individuals that access emergency shelter report at least one (1) disability. - In Broome County, there is an estimated deficit of 4,035 affordable housing units for very lowincome persons and an estimated deficit of 7,140 affordable housing units for extremely lowincome persons.
+- The number of sheltered persons with serious mental illness increased from 72 to 137.
+The number of sheltered persons with substance use disorder increased from 103 to 249.
+The number of sheltered persons with HIV/AIDS increased from 0 to 12.
+The number of sheltered persons reporting domestic violence increased from 63 to 63. - An estimated average of 687 people in NY-511 will access emergency or transitional shelters on any given night, according to the 2021 Point-in-Time (PIT) summary. - 71% of single individuals that access emergency shelter report at least one (1) disability. - For extremely low-income households, there is a deficit of 7,890 available and affordable housing units.
+For those households at the very low income level, this deficit equals 4,825.

-On June 5th, 2019 the Community Development Coordinator corresponded with the CoC Coordinator.
-The CoC Coordinator noted that in 2017 the Coalition's Homeless Management Information System (HMIS) tracked a 21% increase in homeless persons from the year before with an even higher increase of 60% among families (Annual Homelessness Assessment Report).
-There was a 36% increase in the number of students (grades K through 12) identified as homeless within Broome County school districts between the 2016-2017 and 2017-2018 academic year.
-The overall increase in student homelessness from the 2009-2010 and 2017-2018 was substantially greater at 175% [325 (237 Doubled-Up/38 Motel/44 in Emergency Shelter/6 Unsheltered) -> 895 (611 Doubled-Up/215 in Emergency Shelter)].
+On June 5th, 2022 the Community Development Coordinator corresponded with the CoC Coordinator.
+The CoC Coordinator noted that in 2021 the Coalition's Homeless Management Information System (HMIS) tracked a 42% increase in homeless persons from the year before with an even higher increase of 84% among families (Annual Homelessness Assessment Report).
+There was a 46% increase in the number of students (grades K through 12) identified as homeless within Broome County school districts between the 2019-2020 and 2020-2021 academic year.
+The overall increase in student homelessness from the 2019-2020 and 2020-2021 was substantially greater at 139% [425 (324 Doubled-Up/73 Motel/21 in Emergency Shelter/7 Unsheltered) -> 995 (901 Doubled-Up/94 in Emergency Shelter)].

 Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS